 Chicken also has a very high vitamin B3 content and provides a source of zinc, copper, phosphorous, magnesium and iron.4

-Lean minced beef has also shown to be digested easier than a fattier steak.8 This means amino acids from the food will enter the blood stream sooner.
-However, the evidence doesn’t show that this make much of a difference to muscle protein synthesis.
+Lean minced beef has also shown to be digested easier than a fattier steak.8 This means amino acids from the food will enter the bloodstream sooner.
+However, the evidence doesn’t show that this makes much of a difference to muscle protein synthesis.

 Beef is also a great source of iron and zinc.4 Both of which are very important for a healthy diet.